-- an Excavation Plan which details the provisions for management of future excavations in areas of remaining contamination; - descriptions of the provisions of the environmental easement including any land use, and groundwater use restrictions; - a provision for evaluation of the potential for soil vapor intrusion for any new buildings developed on the site or off-site in the area of contamination, including provisions for implementing actions recommended to address exposures related to soil vapor intrusion; - provisions for the management and inspection of the identified engineering controls; - maintaining site access controls and Department notification; and - the steps necessary for the periodic reviews and certification of the institutional and engineering controls. - b. a Monitoring Plan to assess the performance and effectiveness of the remedy.
-The plan includes, but may not be limited to: - monitoring groundwater to assess the performance and effectiveness of the remedy; - a schedule of monitoring and frequency of submittals to the Department; - monitoring for vapor intrusion for any new buildings developed on-site or for any new buildings developed off-site in the area of contamination, as may be required by the Institutional and Engineering Control Plan discussed above. - c. an Inspection and Maintenance (I&M) Plan to ensure continued inspection, maintenance, and reporting of any mechanical or physical components of the active vapor mitigation systems.
+- an Excavation Plan which details the provisions for management of future excavations in areas of remaining contamination; - descriptions of the provisions of the environmental easement including any land use, and groundwater use restrictions; - a provision for evaluation of the potential for soil vapor intrusion for any new buildings developed on the site, including provisions for implementing actions recommended to address exposures related to soil vapor intrusion; - a provision for evaluation of the potential for soil vapor intrusion for any new buildings developed off-site in the area of contamination, including provisions for implementing actions recommended to address exposures related to soil vapor intrusion; - provisions for the management and inspection of the identified engineering controls; - maintaining site access controls and Department notification; and - the steps necessary for the periodic reviews and certification of the institutional and engineering controls. - b. a Monitoring Plan to assess the performance and effectiveness of the remedy.
+The plan includes, but may not be limited to: - monitoring groundwater to assess the performance and effectiveness of the remedy and to confirm the protectiveness of the remedy with respect to the shallow public water supply wells (which are currently not in use); - a schedule of monitoring and frequency of submittals to the Department; - monitoring for vapor intrusion for any new buildings developed on-site or for any new buildings developed off-site in the area of contamination, as may be required by the Institutional and Engineering Control Plan discussed above. - c. an Inspection and Maintenance (I&M) Plan to ensure continued inspection, maintenance, and reporting of any mechanical or physical components of the active vapor mitigation systems.
 The plan includes, but is not limited to: - procedures for inspecting and maintaining the system(s); and - compliance inspection of the systems to ensure proper operation and maintenance as well as providing the data for any necessary reporting.

 For cost estimates, it was considered that the monitoring of overburden groundwater would continue for five years and the inspection and maintenance of the mitigation systems would continue for 30 years.
-However, it is anticipated that the requirement for mitigation and the need for continued inspection and maintenance would be assessed 10 years after implementation of the proposed remedy.
+However, it is anticipated that the requirement for mitigation and the need for continued inspection and maintenance would be assessed 10 years after implementation of the selected remedy.

 Present Worth: \$872,000

 Capital Cost: \$39,600

-Annual Costs: \$54,200
+Annual Costs: \$54.200